-- reviewing the structure, size and composition (including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service) of the Board at least annually or when necessary; - identifying individuals suitably qualified to become members of the Board and selecting or making recommendations to the Board on the selection of, individuals nominated for directorships; - assessing the independence of the independent non-executive Directors; - making recommendations to the Board on relevant matters relating to the appointment or re-appointment of Directors and succession planning for Directors; - reviewing the Board diversity policy, as appropriate and making recommendations on any required changes to the board for consideration; - reviewing the measurable objectives under the board diversity policy and the progress of the attainment of the objectives, so as to ensure effective implementation; and make disclosure of its review results.
+- reviewing the structure, size and composition (including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service) of the Board at least annually or when necessary; - identifying individuals suitably qualified to become members of the Board and selecting or making recommendations to the Board on the selection of, individuals nominated for directorships; - assessing the independence of the independent non-executive Directors; - making recommendations to the Board on relevant matters relating to the appointment or re-appointment of Directors and succession planning for Directors; - reviewing the Board diversity policy, as appropriate and making recommendations on any required changes to the board for consideration: - reviewing the measurable objectives under the board diversity policy and the progress of the attainment of the objectives, so as to ensure effective implementation; and make disclosure of its review results.

-For the financial year ended 31 March 2020, the Nomination Committee has held one meeting to review the Board's composition, structure, size and diversity; and is of the view that the Board consisted of members with balanced and diversified attributes, such as gender, age, education background, professional qualifications, experience, skills and knowledge.
+For the financial year ended 31 March 2021, the Nomination Committee has held one meeting to review the Board's composition, structure, size and diversity; and is of the view that the Board consisted of members with balanced and diversified attributes, such as gender, age, education background, professional qualifications, experience, skills and knowledge to discuss matter regarding the retirement and re-election of directors and succession planning for directors and to assess the independence of independent non-executive directors.